Nuclear family: Connections to traditionalism

 For social conservatism in the United States and Canada, the idea that the nuclear family is traditional is a very important aspect, where family is the primary unit of society.
 These movements oppose alternative family forms and social institutions that are seen by them to undermine parental authority.
 The number of nuclear families is slowly dwindling in the U.S. as more women pursue higher education, develop professional lives, and delay having children until later in their life.
 Children and marriage have become less appealing as many women continue to face societal, familial, and/or peer pressure to give up their education and career to focus on stabilizing the home.
 As ethnic and cultural diversity continues to grow in the United States, it has become more difficult for the traditional nuclear family to remain a norm.
 Data from 2014 also suggests that single parents and the likelihood of children living with one parent is correlated with race.
 The Pew Research Center projected that 54% of African Americans will be single parents compared to only 19% of European Americans.
 Several factors account for the differences in family structure including economic and social class.
 Differences in education level also change the percentage of single parents.
 In 2014, 46% of children raised by a parent(s) with less than a high school education were raised by a single parent compared to 12% raised by a parent(s) who graduated from college.

 Critics of the term traditional family point out that in most cultures and at most times in history, the extended family model has been the most common, not the nuclear family.
 The nuclear family has had a longer tradition in England than in other parts of Europe and Asia.
 England contributed large numbers of immigrants to the Americas, likely influencing the form considered "traditional" there and during the 1960s and 1970s, the nuclear family was documented as the most common form in the U.S.

-The concept that narrowly defines a nuclear family as central to stability in modern society that has been promoted by familialists who are social conservatives in the United States has been challenged as historically and sociologically inadequate to describe the complexity of family relations dynamics.
+The concept that defines a nuclear family as central to stability in modern society that has been promoted by familialists who are social conservatives in the United States has been challenged as historically and sociologically inadequate to describe the complexity of family relations dynamics.
 In "Freudian Theories of Identification and Their Derivatives" Urie Bronfenbrenner states, "Very little is known about the extent variation in the behavior of fathers and mothers towards sons and daughters, and even less about the possible effects on such differential treatment."
 Little is known about how parental behavior and identification processes work, and how children interpret sex role learning.
 In his theory, he uses "identification" with the father in the sense that the son will follow the sex role provided by his father and then for the father to be able to identify the difference of the "cross sex" parent for his daughter.